dustinmichels/mit-transportation-analytics/docs/setup.md

 # install a specific version (for example, temurin-21 worked for me)
 asdf install java latest:temurin-21

-# set the global version
+# set this as the default java
 asdf global java temurin-21.0.5+11.0.LTS
 ```